Treating Sleep Apnea in Women Veterans

 Time Frame

-PAP adherence
+PAP Adherence

-Time Frame: 3 months after PAP initiation
+Time Frame: Three months after PAP initiation

-3 months after PAP initiation
+Three months after PAP initiation

 Self-reported sleep quality assessed with a brief patient questionnaire assessing multiple aspects of sleep quality.